Table of Contents

 - Slow response times: Latency can cause slow response times when users access web applications or other network-based resources.
 This delay can be frustrating for users and may impact their productivity.

-- Reduced network throughput: Latency can also reduce the amount of data that can be transmitted over the network.
+- Reduced network throughput: Latency can also reduce the amount of data that can be transmitted over the network (network throughput).
 This can be a particular issue for data-intensive applications that require high bandwidth.

-- Disrupted communications: Latency can cause communication disruptions, especially in real-time applications such as video conferencing, online gaming, or VoIP calls.
+- Disrupted communications: Latency can cause communication disruptions, especially in real-time applications such as video conferencing, online gaming, or VoIP calls (VoIP latency).
 These disruptions can lead to dropped calls or video freezes, which can be frustrating for users.

 - Poor user experience: High latency can lead to a poor user experience, which can impact customer satisfaction and loyalty.
 Users may abandon web applications or websites that are slow to respond, which can hurt a business's reputation and bottom line.

 - Increased network congestion: High latency can increase network congestion, as more data packets are transmitted to compensate for the delay.
-This can lead to more collisions and retransmissions, which can further degrade network performance.
+This can lead to more collisions, retransmissions and network overload, which can further degrade network performance.

 Latency issues will lead to slower response time in your network - but how can you know the extent of the problem?